lukastaegert/react-input-field/README.md

  * onChange(value: String, props: Object, event: Event) - a function to be called when the input value changes
  * placeholder: String - a placeholder for the input
  * readOnly: Boolean - the value for the readonly attribute for the input field
- * clearTool: Boolean - defaults to true.
-Whether to show a clear tool or not when field value is not empty
+ * clearTool: Boolean/String/ReactElement - defaults to true.
+Whether to show a clear tool or not when field value is not empty.
+If the boolean true, ✖ will be rendered as a clear tool, otherwise, the given value will be used.
  * validate: Function - if given, it will be called with the value of the field.
 If it returns false, the field will have a css class that marks it as invalid (defaults to props.invalidClassName='z-invalid')
   * clearToolStyle: Object - a style for the clear tool
   * clearToolColor: String - a color for the clear tool